stevebauman/translation/README.md

 [![Total Downloads](https://poser.pugx.org/stevebauman/translation/downloads.svg)](https://packagist.org/packages/stevebauman/translation)
 [![License](https://poser.pugx.org/stevebauman/translation/license.svg)](https://packagist.org/packages/stevebauman/translation)

+## TO DO

+- Move to a trait based model implementation so devs can use their own models

 ## Description

 Translation is a database driven, automatic translator for Laravel 4 / 5.
 Wouldn't it be nice to just write text regularly